sourize/NavAI-Guard/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any queries, feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/sourish-chatterjee) or [Twitter/𝕏](https://x.com/sourize_) open an issue in this repository.
+For any queries, feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/sourish-chatterjee) or [Twitter/𝕏](https://x.com/sourize_) or contact my team member.